neftjs/neft/namespace.coffee.md

 *Boolean* utils.isStringArray(*String* value)
 ---------------------------------------------

-Check if string references into an array according to notation in the *utils.get()* function.
+This function checks whether the given string references into an array according to notation in the *utils.get()* function.

 		isStringArray = utils.isStringArray = (arg) ->
 			expect(arg).toBe.string()